ptabasso2/spring-kafka-auto-k8s-helm/README.md

 ### _Run the tests_

-Open a new terminal window and run the following curl command:
+Open a new terminal window and run the following curl command **multiple times**:

 ```
 COMP10619:Kafka pejman.tabassomi$ curl 34.89.190.246:8088/test